 Among the main characters, Jigen is the less picky smoker, having a number of favourite brands and a corn pipe.
 Then why does he get pissed in episode 17 when Lupin (in a hurry due Zenigata appearing from nowhere) buys him Marlboro (one of his favourite brands) Menthol?
 Because Fujiko smokes exclusively menthol cigarettes, and he was already pissed at Lupin getting him involved with her on the gang's day off.

 Leonardo has surprising little trouble speaking Italian through a few centuries of Language Driftand his first language being Firenze's dialect...
-Except modern Italian is a direct derivation of Firenze's dialect put together in the 19th century, reducing the issues to a level low enough that Leonardo's genius could easily cope with.
+Except modern Italian is a direct derivation of Firenze's dialect of the 14th century that was used intact as a literary language until the unification in the 19th century.
+To him, who had to be fluent in 14th century Fiorentino due work necessity, the language drift is less than a century and half, and Leonardo's genius could easily cope with it.

 In episode 10, Belladonna reveals that she was taken in and raised to be a Child Soldier under Fago, the instigator of the episode's events.
 This wouldn't be anything too abnormal, up until he attempts to molest her and then has her beaten up when she resists, ontop of the revelation of the bomb planted to her heart he only makes just then.
 But they use very specific words here when he asks if he should "cheer her up again," all but stating that the man's basically committed repeated rape on an underaged girl that he also personally conditioned and put a gun in the hands of to kill other people for him; a younger Belladonna even has a brief moment when Goemon does his first pinky swear with her that implies she Hates Being Touched.
 Jesus.